toddkramer/ArrayUpdater/README.md

 In order for ArrayUpdater to calculate insertions and deletions, types must conform to the `Equatable` protocol.
 However, the framework also needs some way to know when an object or value is equal but updated in a meaningful way (reloads).

-ArrayUpdater provides the `Distinguishable` protocol for this, which conforms to `Equatable`.
-Distinguishable has one requirement, that types define what it means for two instances to "match".
-In the above example which models a national park, two `Park` instances are considered equal if their ids are equal, while they match if their names are equal.
+ArrayUpdater provides the `Updatable` protocol for this, which extends `Hashable` (which in turn extends `Equatable`. `Updatable` has one requirement, that types have an `id` property.
+Conforming types will implement `Equatable`, and the framework uses the equality check and the `id` property to determine which items in the array need to be updated in place.

 ### Updating Arrays